koaxjs/koax/Readme.md

 Build apps by decoupling effects from application logic.
 Inspired by co, koa, redux and cycle.

-The basic idea is that `main` can `yield` actions to the effects middleware stack, which can then process those actions.
-The effects middleware stack is composed of drivers that ineract with the outside world.
-Drivers can be sinks witch write to the outside world or sinks wich read from the outside world and dispatch actions to `main`.
-Koax is basically your app as a pausible circuit.
+The basic idea is that your `main` can `yield` effects to your interperter stack.
+Actions are dispatched to main by either dispatching directly or by adding drivers to the effects stack, which dispatch to main.

 The basic building block of a koax app is a `koax`.
-A `koax` is just a generator that processes actions that is composed of `koax` middleware.
+A `koax` is a generator that processes actions and is composed of `koax` middleware.

 At the outer most level, koax apps should basically have the same form.